 What to serve with it?

-Chicken caprese can be served with your favorite grain or plain orzo pasta.
-And even though a salad is technically incorporated (caprese salad), I still like to start the meal with something bright like this cucumber salad or this hearty Mediterranean three bean salad (the bean salad is hefty enough that you can probably just make it your side and skip the pasta/grain option).
+Chicken caprese can be served with your favorite pasta or grain.
+For a starter, you can't go wrong with some delicious bruschetta (especially if you have more tomatoes to use).
+And even though a salad is technically incorporated, I still like to start the meal with something bright like this cucumber salad or this hearty Mediterranean three bean salad (the bean salad is hefty enough that you can probably just make it your side and skip the pasta/grain option).

 Related recipes to try